-As of December 31, 2023, we employed 12 non-union hourly and salaried employees, 1 of which was part-time.
-Our business has some seasonality that requires us to use day laborers.
+As of December 31, 2024, we employed 11 non-union hourly and salaried employees, 2 of which was part-time.

 ITEM 1A.
 RISK FACTORS

 You should carefully consider the following risks.
 These risks could materially affect our business, results of operations or financial condition, cause the trading price of our common stock to decline materially or cause our actual results to differ materially from those expected or those expressed in any forward-looking statements made by us or on our behalf.
 In addition, there may be additional risks of which we are not presently aware or that we currently believe are immaterial that could have an adverse impact on our business.